 - Eliminate or Control the risk – once the hazards have been identified and the risks assessed, strategies should be put in place to either eliminate or control the risk

 - Document the process – adequate record keeping will demonstrate that you have been actively working to ensure safety at your school.
 Records should show that the process has been conducted properly, including information about the hazards identified, associated risks and the control measures implemented.
-The easiest way to do this is by completing the OHS Risk Register
+The easiest way to do this is by completing the Risk Assessment

 - Monitor and review – Risk controls should be reviewed at regular intervals to ensure that they have the desired impact.